Dark Mode Light Mode

 Another fascinating thing I’ve experienced with Kurdish folks is that whenever you buy something custom-made, like curtains, they will tell you what’s the best choice.

-Even if I would say, I like these curtains; this is what I want.
-They might say, that doesn’t look nice; this and this looks better.
+Even if I would say I like these curtains, this is what I want.
+They might say, That doesn’t look nice; this and this will look better.
 And I was thinking, but I’m the customer!
-They will still advise something they feel is best, sometimes up to the point that they will not sell you what you want!
+They will still advise on what they feel is best, sometimes to the point of not selling you what you want!

 This is so fascinating; they care more about selling the right product than making money.